dina-the-developer/aws-php-sdk-marketplace-integration/README.md

 ### 4. Retrieve the registration token from the POST request:

+Retrieve the registration token from the POST request.
+This token is sent as the x-amzn-marketplace-token header in the request.

 ```php
 $token = $_POST['x-amzn-marketplace-token'];
 ```

 ### 5. Resolve the customer data using the registration token:

+Resolve the customer data using the registration token.
+This step involves making a request to the AWS Marketplace Metering API to obtain the customer's product code and identifier.

 ```php
 $meteringClient = new MarketplaceMeteringClient($config);